nicoalba/pyth-price-solana/README.md

 ## 6. Conclusion and next steps

-You built and deployed an Anchor program that *verifies and reads a Pyth price update* posted by your client in the *same transaction*, then logged `price/conf/exponent/timestamp` and printed a human-readable price.
+You built and deployed an Anchor program that *verifies and reads a Pyth price update* posted by your client in the *same final transaction*, then logged `price/conf/exponent/timestamp` and printed a human-readable price.
 This mirrors a production pattern: *fetch signed updates from Hermes → post via Pyth Receiver → consume onchain*.

 What can you do next?